uncefact/spec-untp/website/docs/specification/DigitalFacilityRecord.md

 ### Confomrity Claims

 Conformity information is included in the Digital Facility Record as an array of UNTP Declaration structures.
 The same structure is re-used for confomrity Information in Digital Product Passports nad for third party assessments in UNTP Digital Conformity Credentials (DCC).
-Please refer to the [Sustainability Vocabulary Page](SustainabilityVocabularyCatalog.md) for further information and examples.
+Please refer to the [DPP COnformity Information](DigitalProductPassport#conformity-information) section for further information and examples.

-## Samples